chrisgurney/obsidian-note-toolbar/README.md

 There's a set of default styles, but they're overridden for mobile (below) by any styles listed there.

-- border = adds a top and bottom border
+- border (adds a top and bottom border)
 - no border
 - center items
 - evenly space items
-- float left = floats the toolbar left of nearby content
+- float left (floats the toolbar left of nearby content)
-- float right = floats the toolbar right of nearby content
+- float right (floats the toolbar right of nearby content)
 - no float
 - left align items
 - right align items
-- sticky = sticks toolbar to top on scroll
+- sticky (sticks toolbar to top on scroll)
 - not sticky

-Mobile-equivalent styles allow you to override the defaults, above.
+In the **Mobile** section, you can add equivalent styles that allow you to override the defaults on mobile.

-_Note on precedence:_ Styles are defined alphabetically in [styles.css](https://github.com/chrisgurney/obsidian-note-toolbar/blob/master/styles.css) (with the exception of float being at the top).
+_Note on precedence:_
+- Styles are defined alphabetically in [styles.css](https://github.com/chrisgurney/obsidian-note-toolbar/blob/master/styles.css) (with the exception of float being at the top).

 ## Defining where Note Toolbars are applied